elocb/repo/README.md

-# Class 2: Getting started with code
+# Class 2: Gitting started with code
 A toy repo for learning how to clone, commit, and make pull requests

 ## Assignment